BlessedOrg/UX--UI/README.md

 These features are designed to create an intuitive and engaging user experience, ensuring that every aspect of the interface aligns with our overarching goal.

-Technical approach:
+**Technical approach:**
-- Step I - Wallet creation by Thirdweb - means any user can create a wallet in the back by using his mail, google account and also Apple ID.
-Any crypto native can sign in with tehri existing wallet.
+- Step I - Wallet creation by Thirdweb - means any user can create a wallet in the back by using thei e-mail, Google, Apple or Facebook account.
+Any crypto native can sign in with their existing wallet.
 We did not design the Login UI as we used the free for the hackathon UI from Thirdweb for that.
 - Step II - Paying Gas to do any form of transaction is the next UX challenge to onboard non crypto natives.
 Here we used Gelatos Relayer option and Thirdwebs account abstraction.
 - Step III - Bundling transactions - as we create various contracts per event they needed to be deployed by the creator of the event.
-We used OpenZepplins Clone function to bundle these into a single transaction, that is executed now when the event creator clicks the create event button.
+We used OpenZepplins Clone function e.g. to bundle these into a single transaction, that is executed now when the event creator clicks the create event button.

 ### Main Functionalities